kodtodya/spring-boot-examples/spring-boot-logging/ReadMe.md

 # spring-boot-logging demo
 Follow the below instructions to have smooth execution of this application.

+### Technical Details
+In this project, we are going to use below set of versions for demonstrations.

+    Spring Boot - 2.7.4
+    Spring - 5.3.23
+    Lombok - 1.18.24

+### Building

+The example can be built with

+    mvn clean install

 ## Logger
 1. Copy this project to your local machine
 2. Build thi project using `mvn clean install -DskipTests` command